GSA/data.gov/jenkins/README.md

    output of the named terraform stack as input.
 3. Running [Ansible playbooks](provisioner/playbook.groovy) against one
    or more EC2 instances using Ansible EC2 dynamic inventories.
-   This script uses the ansible playbook DSL command built-in to Jenkins Pipeline.
+   This script uses the [ansible playbook DSL](https://github.com/jenkinsci/ansible-plugin) command built-in to Jenkins Pipeline based on the ansible plugin.
    The dynamic inventory will automatically utilize on EC2 instance Name tags based on the system, environment and resource name.